 Feasibility study, digitalization concept, regularoy GMP-/GxP- and cGMP compliance assessment, also of existing levels of digitalization.

-We prepare Your body of documents:
+EI prepares Your body of documents:

 With You we estalish and review the required GxP-relevant document You will need for individual systems and for global structure concept papers and policies keeping in with Your data integrity and data security requirements.